another-guy/Scribble/notes/Alan-Kazdin--Everyday-Parenting--The-ABCs-of-Child-Rearing.md

 > Why are the brief time outs recommended for changing the behavior?

 The researches show that prolonged time outs (> 10 minutes) do not result in bigger or prolonged positive effects at all.

+We also want child as soon as possible back into the normal situation so that positive reinforcement gets a chance of happening.

 ## 11. Consequences ― Spanking and Alternatives